-Administrator Bolden: "As a U.S. Government Agency on the forefront of technological development and international cooperation in the fields of space, aeronautics, and science, the National Aeronautics and Space Administration will strive to fulfill its mission for cooperative international research and civil space development in harmony with the export control laws and regulations of the United States.
+Former Administrator Charles Bolden: "As a U.S. Government Agency on the forefront of technological development and international cooperation in the fields of space, aeronautics, and science, the National Aeronautics and Space Administration will strive to fulfill its mission for cooperative international research and civil space development in harmony with the export control laws and regulations of the United States.
 Due to heightened proliferation challenges facing the United States and the world, including risks posed by the spread of missile technologies and weapons of mass destruction, and in view of the significant criminal, civil, and administrative penalties that may affect the Agency and its employees as a result of a failure to comply with U.S. export control laws and regulations, it is the responsibility of every NASA official and employee to ensure that the export control policies of the United States, including nonproliferation objectives, are fully observed in the pursuit of NASA's international mission."

 Software Release Authority is NASA's system for approving all software and programming tools created by agency funds.
 It takes into consideration legal and scientific requirements relating to contracts and copyrights.
 For any tools, programs, or software (defined as even a single line of code) created by a team will need to go through this system before being handed-off outside of DEVELOP.
 The process is rigorous and requires a lot of paperwork, but is led by the NPO.
-If your project has materials that would need to go through this process, or you have questions regarding if your tools are required to go through it, contact Mike Bender (Michael.R.Bender@nasa.gov) as early as possible.
-The process typically takes 6-15 weeks.
+If your project has materials that would need to go through this process, or you have questions regarding if your tools are required to go through it, contact Jordan Vaa (Jordan.S.Vaa@nasa.gov) as early as possible.
+The process typically takes 6-12 months, but it can take longer.